Pittsburgh Corning Asbestos Trust

 - Pipe insulation for high temperatures

-These products were distributed to various industries including:
+The products listed above were then distributed to various industries, including:

 - chemical plants